A Message from the Nursing Program Director:

 Accredited since 1969

-The Shoreline Community College Nursing Program is approved by the Washington State Nursing Care Quality Assurance Commission (formerly called the State Board of Nursing).
-It is nationally accredited by (ACEN) the Accreditation Commission for Education in Nursing Inc., 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404-975-5000.
+Additionally, the Shoreline Community College Nursing Program is nationally accredited by (ACEN) the Accreditation Commission for Education in Nursing Inc., 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, (404) 975-5000.

 - Nursing Information Meetings

 - Nursing Prerequisite Checklist

 The Nursing Program has been approved as fulfilling the Multicultural requirement.
 An additional Multicultural course is no longer required.
 Please see the current Admission Points calculation at the link to the left.

 Online chemistry, microbiology, and anatomy and physiology courses without supervised laboratory do not meet requirements for the Nursing Program.
 All Hybrid Science courses MUST be evaluated.